-Note: $SC^{sch}$ = perceptions of School Climate at the current school. $IF^T$ = Teacher Perceptions of Instructional Focus at the current school. $WC^T$ = Teacher Perceptions of Working Conditions at the current school. $S^T$ = Teacher Perceptions of Safety at the current school. $SPE^S$ = Student Perceptions of Social Physical Environment at the current school. $S^S$ = Student Perceptions of Safety at the current school. k = the number of factor scores used in the calculation of $SC^{sch}$ for this school. $PR^T$ = either the survey participation rate at the school among teachers or 0.80, whichever is less. $PR^S$ = either the survey participation rate at the school among students or 0.80, whichever is less. $PR^S$ = either the survey participation rate at the school among students or 0.80, whichever is less. $PR^S$ = either the survey participation rate at the school among students or 0.80, whichever is less. $PR^S$ = either the survey participation rate at the school among students or 0.80, whichever is less. $PR^S$ = either the survey participation rate at the school among students or 0.80, whichever is less. $PR^S$ = either the survey participation rate at the school among students or 0.80, whichever is less. $PR^S$ = either the survey participation rate at the school among students or 0.80, whichever is less. $PR^S$ = either the survey participation rate for half the school has participation and $PR^S$ = either the survey participation rate for the school shall not receive a rating for the School Climate indicator.
-If a school has one or more factor scores that are not reported for having too few complete responses and has < 80% participation rate for that respondent group, a zero shall be used in place of the missing factor score for the calculation of $SC^{sch}$ .
+Note: SC^{sch} = perceptions of School Climate at the current school.
+IF^T = Teacher Perceptions of Instructional Focus at the current school.
+WC^T = Teacher Perceptions of Working Conditions at the current school.
+S^T = Teacher Perceptions of Safety at the current school.
+SPE^S = Student Perceptions of Social Physical Environment at the current school.
+S^S = Student Perceptions of Safety at the current school. k = the number of factor scores used in the calculation of SC^{sch} for this school.
+PR^T = either the survey participation rate at the school among teachers or 0.80, whichever is less.
+PR^S = either the survey participation rate at the school among students or 0.80, whichever is less.
+PR^S = either the survey participation rate at the school among students or 0.80, whichever is less.
+PR^S = either the survey participation rate at the school among students or 0.80, whichever is less.
+PR^S = either the survey participation rate at the school among students or 0.80, whichever is less.
+PR^S = either the survey participation rate at the school among students or 0.80, whichever is less.
+PR^S = either the survey participation rate at the school among students or 0.80, whichever is less.
+PR^S = either the survey participation rate at the school among students or 0.80, whichever is less.
+PR^S = either the survey participation rate at the school among students or 0.80, whichever is less.
+PR^S = either the survey participation rate at the school among teachers or 0.80, whichever is less.
+PR^S = either the survey participation rate at the school among teachers or 0.80, whichever is less.
+PR^S = either the survey participation rate at the school among teachers or 0.80, whichever is less.
+PR^S = either the survey participation rate at the school among teachers or 0.80, whichever is less.
+PR^S = either the survey participation rate at the school among teachers or 0.80, whichever is less.
+PR^S = either the survey participation rate at the scho